Paarroo/Js_RPG_Term-localhost/README.md

 rpgGame.startGame();
 ```

-## 📊 Game Balance

-All classes are balanced for competitive gameplay:
-- **Damage Dealers**: High damage, lower survivability
-- **Tanks**: High HP, moderate damage, utility
-- **Support**: Healing abilities, team-focused
-- **Specialists**: Unique mechanics and playstyles

-Each class has distinct strengths, weaknesses, and strategic value in team composition.

 ---

 ⚔️ Built with ❤️ and JavaScript

 "Where classic RPG meets modern web development" ✨